Editorial Ranking · Updated May 2026

 If you are selecting an agency for DTC launch, headless storefront aesthetics, brand commerce, or Shopify replatforming with no procurement integration, this ranking is the wrong tool.

-How punchout partner selection differs from ordinary ecommerce agency selection
+How does punchout partner selection differ from ordinary ecommerce agency selection?

 A punchout project is not an ecommerce project with an extra connector.
 It is a procurement integration project that happens to render a storefront.
 The buyer is not browsing — they are executing a requisition inside an authenticated session, with cXML or OCI messages shuttling between their procurement system and the supplier's commerce platform, under negotiated pricing, entitlement rules, and approval workflows the supplier does not control.